sand-worm-labs/docs/docs/getting-started/javascript-web.md

 rollup -c
 ```

-Now, you can use GlueSQL in your Rollup project as you would in any other JavaScript module.
+Now, you can use WormSQL in your Rollup project as you would in any other JavaScript module.

 ## Supported Storage Engines

-GlueSQL supports four storage types: In-Memory Storage, Local Storage, Session Storage, and IndexedDB.
+WormSQL supports four storage types: In-Memory Storage, Local Storage, Session Storage, and IndexedDB.

 You can specify the storage type when creating a table using the `ENGINE` clause: